cpaniaguam/dsa201f21/assigments/assignmnet6.md

 This time you will answer some questions about the populations surveyed in this sample.

+### Submission info
+Submit a Rmd file with your code and explanations to https://classroom.github.com/a/Q583b_sm

 ## Tasks

 Use appropiate tests of hypothesis to answer the following questions.